Living in Queensway Terrace South & Nearby Ottawa Neighbourhoods

 Healthcare services are readily available for residents, with several clinics and hospitals nearby:

-• Appletree Medical Centre on Baseline Road provides family medicine, walk-in appointments, and specialist consultations, making it convenient for primary care and check-ups.
+- Appletree Medical Centre on Baseline Road adds another option for care.
+It offers family medicine, walk-in services, and specialist appointments.

 These healthcare facilities ensure that residents have easy access to quality medical care when they need it.